 In recent times I've come to think that I must have learned a thing or two about architecting and developing software.
-Much of this wisdom can be presented as short mantras that are, of course, universally and unequivocally true :-).
-Interestingly these mantras often translate to life in general.
+Much of this wisdom can be presented as short mantras that are, of course, universally and unequivocally true.
+Interestingly these mantras translate nicely to life in general.
 I hope I can remember to collect them here when they pop up during work.

 Problems are not god-given.
 You define the problem.
-If you have a problem, try to make the problem simpler before looking for a solution.
+If you have a problem, try to make the problem simple enough so you can devise a solution.

-If you know how to solve a "problem", that doesn't mean you should.
-Don't solve it unless it is a problem in actual practice. (premature abstraction / problem solving, KISS)
+If you know how to scratch an itch, that doesn't mean you should.
+Procrastinate until it is a problem in actual practice.

 In a solid architecture decisions are pushed out as far as possible.
 Delegation is the key.
 Decisions that are not strongly associated with the name of a procedure must not be made in that place.

 Object-orientation generally sucks.
 Its antithesis is aspect-orientation and it works.
 Helper classes / modules are a code smell.
 They probably exist because the implementation of an aspect is scattered across the program source (across multiple datatypes).

 If you can get away without materializing a concept in code, that's probably a good idea.
 Abstractions and taxonomies break easily.
 Large programs have many of these.
 Example: Metadata/Data, Objects/data-and-procedures, Complicated type systems/primitive machine types.
 Be aware of the cost of unwrapping concepts for other parts of the program where they don't fit.
 Example suggestions for minimizing that cost: Build OOP classes only as proxies to procedural code.
 Don't physically separate Data/Metadata (consider the great success of Unix filesystem files.
 They have (almost) no separate metadata.
 Instead such questions are delegated to individual file formats and implementations).